Sports in New Orleans: High school sports

 New Orleans has produced many championship teams at the LHSAA and national levels.
 Schools have earned high national rankings in football, basketball, baseball and soccer.

 The annual Louisiana Prep Classic state championship football games organized by the Louisiana High School Athletic Association have been held at the Mercedes-Benz Superdome since 1981.

 Horse racing

 New Orleans is home to the Fair Grounds Race Course, the nation's third-oldest thoroughbred track.
 The most prestigious race held at the track is the Louisiana Derby, a Grade II stakes prep for the Kentucky Derby.
 The race course opened in 1852 as the Union Racetrack and later became the Creole Racetrack.

-Former horse racing tracks in the New Orleans area include Eclipse Track (opened 1837), Metairie Race Course (1838–1872), Bingaman Race Track, City Park Race Track (1905–1920), Jefferson Park Race Track (1918–1934) and Jefferson Downs Racetrack (1959–1992).
+Former horse racing tracks in the New Orleans area include Eclipse Race Course (opened 1837), Metairie Course (1838–1872), Bingaman Race Track, City Park Race Track (1905–1920), Jefferson Park Race Track (1918–1934) and Jefferson Downs Racetrack (1959–1992).